Skip to content

 Wednesday, 31 October 2007

 As blogged by Bart Coppens, there's currently a naked-eye comet gracing northern-hemisphere skies: comet Holmes.
 It's in KStars, but you should update the ephemerides with Get New Stuff (Ctrl+D), or the position will be way off.
-Read More
+Here's a screenie showing its position as of tonight: Read More

 KStars has entered BugKill mode for 4.0